guanzh/drgeebbon/content/authors/admin/_index.md

 - Visitors
 ---

-Dr. GuanZH is an associated professor of primatologist at the Yunnan Academy of biodiversity of SWFU.
+Dr. GuanZ.H. is an associated professor of primatologist at the Yunnan Academy of Biodiversity of SWFU.
 His research interests include behavioral ecology of primates, conservation of wild life and programmable matter.